This is the third and hopefully final blog post on the CIMA PER.

 I’ve put your application back to you to add more detail.
 Please note: any verified competencies that you edit will become unverified and need verifying again.

 My First Submission (returned to me);

 As part of the robotic process automation, my team suggested an improvement to automate the intercompany invoice process.

-However, to achieve maximum efficiency with this RPA idea, I lead workshops to bring other teams within AtR shared services in line with our process for issuing inter company invoices.
+However, to achieve maximum efficiency with this RPA idea, I lead workshops to bring other teams within finance in line with our process for issuing inter company invoices.

 This involved me;

-– hosting AtR meetings with all countries to present RPA idea and current process for issuing invoices.
+– hosting meetings with all countries to present RPA idea and current process for issuing invoices.

 – Work with RPA team to ensure they have all required information regarding process automation for intercompany invoice process.

-– Help support other AtR teams with implementation of standard process so they could also adopt the RPA solution.
+– Help support other finance teams with implementation of standard process so they could also adopt the RPA solution.

 – Write SOP and documentation on standard to ensure there is sufficient support and backup for the process.